The Adviser

 Examples are plentiful: Most non-M BMWs from the 1980s through to the early 2000s, plus any M car with an S52 engine.
 Transaxle Porsches, 986s, and 996s.
 Series 2, 3, and 4 Alfa Romeo Spiders and any rear-wheel-drive Alfa Romeo with a transaxle.
 Anything powered by the Lampredi-designed Fiat twin-cam inline-four.
 The Lancia Flavia and Fulvia.
 Pretty much any Miata and most RX-7s.
 Most VTEC four-cylinder Hondas and Acuras.
 Most postwar four-door Mercedes-Benzes and nearly every Sacco-designed Mercedes, except the 500E.
 Five-cylinder Audis, minus the Quattro and RS2.
 Big Healeys and almost anything else British with wire wheels.
 Most French cars, especially Peugeot Sport products.
 Sporting variants of Ford of Europe from the 1960s on.

-There is, of course, nothing wrong with subscribing to mainstream views, especially if it’s to satisfy a long-held dream.
+There is, of course, nothing wrong with subscribing to mainstream views, especially if you’re doing so to satisfy a long-held dream.
 If that is the case, nothing else will do.
 However, for those of us who are a little more negotiable, a willingness to reexamine our assumptions and get off the beaten path can be very rewarding, both financially and, above all, experientially.

 The next time someone tells you a certain car is junk, undesirable, or otherwise lesser, don’t blindly take their word for it.
 They might know what they’re talking about, or they could be repeating what everyone else said.
 Hell, you might even be doing it, too!
 And by the same token, if everyone is going on about how great some other car is, approach it with an open mind and decide for yourself.
 Your first ride might show you that it’s not the car for you, and you can save your pocket change (or life savings) for something else that brings you more joy.